Lever-age/leverage/README.md

 ## Contributing

-Leverage is still in its infancy.
+Leverage started at the [Code for Philly](https://www.codeforphilly.org) [DemHack 2016](https://codeforphilly.org/blog/apps_for_philly_democracy--hackathon-2016).
+The group has evolved over time, as most volunteer projects do.
 We have a great core team but are always looking for folks who want to contribute.
-Instructions [here](https://github.com/Lever-age/leverage/blob/master/CONTRIBUTING.md).
+Communication is done mostly through Slack and [Code for Philly hack nights](https://www.meetup.com/Code-for-Philly/).
+Instructions to contribute can be found [here](https://github.com/Lever-age/leverage/blob/master/CONTRIBUTING.md).

 ### Starting a development server